backstage/backstage/docs/integrations/azure/discovery.md

 - The base instance URL, `https://dev.azure.com` in this case
 - The organization name which is required, `myorg` in this case
-- The project name which is required, `myproject` in this case
+- The project name which is optional, `myproject` in this case.
+This defaults to \*, which scans all the projects where the token has access to.
 - The repository blob to scan, which accepts \* wildcard tokens and must be added after `_git/`.
 This can simply be `*` to scan all repositories in the project.